minhph091/amoura-final-project/ai_service/README.md

 }
 ```

-Uses AI to improve messages based on conversation context.
+Uses AI to improve messages based on conversation and concise profile context.

 ## 🔧 Configuration